Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Core Wi-Fi Features

 \subsection{Frame Aggregation}

-Frame format and packet aggregation are two main techniques directly impacting the communication efficiency in terms of useful transmitted data and overhead introduced by headers and preambles.
-User data packets are amended with \ac{PHY} and \ac{MAC} layers headers to account for the proper functioning of the protocol.
-The resulting frame inevitably reduces the available resources to transmit useful data due to the introduced overhead.
-In this regard, \ac{ML} models are proposed to maximize the efficiency when increasing the frame size by aggregating packets with a unique sequence for the preamble, that is, reducing the number of individual transmissions (\Cref{fig_VA_3})~\cite{skordoulis2008ieee}.

-In this case, efficiency is analyzed in terms of errors produced during the packet decoding.
-Larger frames can lower the impact of overhead but they can are also more susceptible to transmission errors.
+Frame aggregation directly impacts the communication efficiency in terms of useful transmitted data and overhead~\cite{skordoulis2008ieee}.
+Efficiency is analyzed in terms of errors produced during packet decoding: larger frames can lower the impact of overhead, but they are also more susceptible to transmission errors.
 This trade-off is addressed by frame aggregation techniques to derive the optimum frame size to maximize efficiency.
-To that end, the 802.11 standard introduces two basic aggregation methods: \ac{A-MSDU} and \ac{A-MPDU} \cite{khorov2019tutorial}.
+The 802.11 standard introduces two basic aggregation methods: the \ac{A-MSDU} and the \ac{A-MPDU} \cite{khorov2019tutorial}.
 These aggregations can also be used together \cite{kosek2019tuning}.

-The \ac{A-MSDU} method is more efficient but more prone to errors than \ac{A-MPDU}, since it contains only one \ac{FCS} accounting for all the aggregated frames.
-The \ac{A-MPDU} method is more robust but introduces more overhead as it generates several \acp{FCS}, one per each sub-frame.
-However, their dynamical adjustment in the 802.11 standards is not designed to deal with the varying \ac{CSI} in wireless links.
+The \ac{A-MSDU} method is more efficient but more prone to errors than \ac{A-MPDU} since it contains only one \ac{FCS} accounting for all aggregated frames.
+The \ac{A-MPDU} method is more robust but introduces more overhead as it generates several \acp{FCS}, one per each subframe.
+However, their dynamic adjustment in the 802.11 standard is not designed to deal with the varying \ac{CSI} in wireless links.